 Her research interests include HIV prevention among people who inject drugs, HIV pre-exposure prophylaxis (PrEP) implementation, low-barrier substance use disorder treatment models, and overdose prevention.
 She is Co-Director of the Care Continuum Core for the Massachusetts site of the NIDA-funded Healing Communities Study, which aims to reduce fatal opioid overdose by 40%.

-Dr. Taylor is the Medical Director of Faster Paths to Treatment, Boston Medical Center’s innovative, low-barrier substance use disorder bridge clinic.
-She also directs HIV Prevention Programs at BMC and is a past Medical Director of BMC’s Office Based Addiction Treatment (OBAT) ECHO, a tele-education series for providers and teams across MA.
-Her other educational roles include co-directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM’s Addiction Medicine fellowship program.
+Dr. Taylor is the Medical Director of Faster Paths to Treatment, Boston Medical Center’s innovative, low-barrier substance use disorder bridge clinic and the Medical Director of the Transitional Care Clinic, a bridge clinic co-located with a low-threshold, transitional housing program for people experiencing homelessness.
+She directs HIV Prevention Programs at BMC.
+Her educational roles include directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM’s Addiction Medicine fellowship program.

-- Faculty, Clinical Addiction Research and Education Unit, Medicine, Boston University School of Medicine
+- Faculty, Clinical Addiction Research and Education Unit, Medicine, Boston University Chobanian & Avedisian School of Medicine

 - Mount Sinai School of Medicine, MD

 Weisenthal K, Kimmel SD, Kehoe J, Larochelle MR, Walley AY, Taylor JL.
 Effect of police action on low-barrier substance use disorder service utilization.
 Harm Reduct J. 2022 Jul 29; 19(1):86.
 PMID: 35906660.

 - Published on 7/1/2022